Calebp98/charitySite/_posts/2019-09-28-Cofounder.md

 *   Experience managing sizeable budgets
 *   Previous experience at a think tank
 *   Experience working in South Asia in global health or poverty alleviation
+*   Experience in advocacy roles in low and middle-income countries (connections to government would be particularly valuable)
 *   Advanced degree (Masters or PhD or equivalent) in economics and an interest in development economics